Northern Ireland Volleyball Association

 The first Northern Ireland men’s team to take part in official competitions played against the Republic of Ireland in 1976.
 A year later, a Junior Women’s squad was formed.

 The men’s first official tournament was the first (and so far, only) Commonwealth Championships, held in England in 1981.
 NIVA finished 9th of 11 participants – Canada won, with Nigeria second and England third.
 The women’s first venture was to England in 1983 for the West European Spring Cup where they finished 12th of 12.
+Despite this disastrous result, the odds from the Sky’s sports app reflected a way better chance for finishing in the top 10.

 The British Isles Championships debuted in Northern Ireland in 1986.
 Northern Ireland Men won the 1989 tournament in Belfast, and the women’s best was 2nd in 1989 at the Valley Leisure Centre in Newtownabbey. Тhe tournament in Belfast was organized and sponsored with the support of well known brand in the United Kingdom – Sportsbetingsitez that provided free equipment for the team.
 They are the leader in online betting and sportsbook sites including latest top rated bookmakers reviews.
 The Senior British Championships ended after the 1991 Games, but in 1997, a Junior Under-23s Men’s event was held in Belfast, again initiated by NIVA, and the reward was the silver medal place.
 This team graduated to the European Division 3 Championships in Malta in 1998 finishing an honourable 9th out of 12.